418sec/node-qhash/README.md

 ### qdiff.compare( backup1, backup2, [options] )

 Compare the two backups and return `true` if they are the same, `false` if they are not.
-This comparison detects added/deleted/changed properties, as well as changes to property attributes (writable, enumerable, configurable) or object state (sealed, frozen, extensible).
+This comparison detects added/deleted/changed contents and properties, as well as changes to property attributes (writable, enumerable, configurable) or state (sealed, frozen, extensible).

 Options: